-“It pumped me up,” Truscott said.
+“It pumped me up,” Truscott said after the Mustangs’ 15-3 pasting of Whittell at The Meadows.
 “I didn’t think I was going to pitch, really, but my arm felt great, and I really hit spots well today.”

 Needles (21-9) will face Yerington (25-9) in today’s championship round at 10 a.m. at The Meadows and needs to win twice in the double-elimination tournament to claim the title.

 Needles batted around in each of the first two innings for 13 runs on 11 hits.
-Mason Cisneros, who had the winning hit in Needles’ 4-3 victory over The Meadows (24-7-1) earlier Friday, stayed hot in the semifinal with a double, single and four RBIs — all in the first inning.
+Mason Cisneros, who had the game-winning hit in Needles’ 4-3 victory over The Meadows (24-7-1) earlier Friday, stayed hot in the semifinal with a double, a single and four RBIs — in the first inning.

 “Sooner or later our bats were (going to) come around,” Needles coach Ken Parker said.
-“Yesterday and earlier today were not as good (at the plate) as what we’ve done in the past, but this game was a lot better.”
+“Yesterday and earlier today weren’t as good (at the plate) as what we’ve done in the past, but this game was a lot better.”

-Whittell starter Matt Elliott was chased after five batters without recording an out, with Cisneros and Matt McAndrews each belting doubles.
-Elliott was tagged for four runs on four hits and a walk.
-Whittell (22-13) used two relievers before finally getting out of the inning.
+Whittell starter Matt Elliott was chased after five batters, with Cisneros and Matt McAndrews each belting doubles.
+Elliott was tagged for four runs on four hits and a walk without recording an out.

 With Parker hoping to save his top two starters — McAndrews and Ryan Andrews — for today’s championship round, Truscott’s solid performance was almost a must-have for Needles.

-■ Needles 4, The Meadows 3 — Austin Baldwin tripled in the seventh and scored the winning run on Cisneros’ single.
+Needles 4, The Meadows 3 — Austin Baldwin tripled in the seventh inning and scored the winning run on Cisneros’ single.
 Baldwin finished 3-for-4.